Ada-Developers-Academy/daily-curriculum/topic_resources/rails/factory-girl.md

 end
 ```

-The `create` and `build` methods are going to be the most common FactoryGirl methods, these methods accept the same argument, but create will attempt to save the record, while build will not.
+The `create` and `build` methods are going to be the most common FactoryGirl methods, these methods accept the same argument, but are slightly different.
+__create__ will attempt to __save__ the record
+__build__ will not attempt to save the record

 The first argument is the name of the factory, which is the symbol after `factory` in the `factories.rb`, the next argument is an optional hash, where you can pass in additional attributes or attributes to override on the creation of the object.

-This is a great resource to use to investigation more with Factory Girl.
+### More Factory Girl
+The Factory Girl Getting Started documentation is the best resources for more detailed information about how to use factories in your testing.
 [Factory Girl Getting Started](http://www.rubydoc.info/gems/factory_girl/file/GETTING_STARTED.md)